1947 Grambling Tigers football team

 The 1947 Grambling Tigers football team represented Grambling College (now known as Grambling State University) as an independent during the 1947 college football season.
-In their fifth season under head coach Eddie Robinson, the Tigers compiled an 11–2 record and outscored opponents by a total of 427 to 86.
+In their fifth season under head coach Eddie Robinson, the Tigers compiled an 10–2 record.
 In two post-season game, the Tigers defeated Bethune-Cookman in the Lions Bowl and lost to Central State in the Vulcan Bowl.

 Key players included back Paul "Tank" Younger.
 Younger became the first player from a historically black college to play in the National Football League (NFL).
 He played 10 years in the NFL and was later inducted into the College Football Hall of Fame.